Investor requests to exit hedge funds fall in January

 That was the lowest reading since January last year, when it measured 2.04 percent.

-Net new money of almost $64 billion helped hedge fund industry assets to reach a record high last year, data released this week showed.
+Net new money of almost 38 billion pounds helped hedge fund industry assets to reach a record high last year, data released this week showed.

 However, outflows did rise towards the end of 2013 after a year in which the average return fell short of stock market gains.